mlnc21/PowerApps-SVG-Merge-Modul/README.md

 # PowerApps-SVG-Merge-Modul

 `EN`
-Merge multiple images seamlessly in PowerApps without the need for any complex coding or external flow components.
-With the easy-to-use Over Layer Settings, you can easily adjust the order of any layers, while the Over Text Settings lets you add and position text over the arrows with or without a bounding box.
-The result is a high-quality *.SVG image that you can download.
+Merge multiple images seamlessly in PowerApps without the need for any complex coding or external components.
+With the easy-to-use 🎨 Over Layer Settings, you can easily adjust the order of any layers, while the ✍️ Over Text Settings lets you add and position text over the arrows with or without a bounding box.
+The result is a high-quality 🌟*.SVG image that you can download.

 `DE`
-Fügen Sie Bilder in PowerApps nahtlos zusammen, ohne auf komplexe Codierung oder externe Flow-Komponenten angewiesen zu sein.
-Mit den einfachen Over-Layer-Einstellungen können Sie die Reihenfolge der Ebenen anpassen, während Sie mit den Over-Text-Einstellungen Texte mit und ohne Begrenzungsrahmen hinzufügen und die Position der Texte über die Pfeile ändern können.
-Das Ergebnis wird in einer hochwertigen *.SVG-Datei generiert, die Sie herunterladen können.
+Fügen Sie Bilder in PowerApps nahtlos zusammen, ohne auf komplexe Codierung oder externe Komponenten angewiesen zu sein.
+Mit den einfachen 🎨 Over-Layer-Einstellungen können Sie die Reihenfolge der Ebenen anpassen, während Sie mit den ✍️ Over-Text-Einstellungen Texte mit und ohne Begrenzungsrahmen hinzufügen und die Position der Texte über die Pfeile ändern können.
+Das Ergebnis wird in einer hochwertigen 🌟*.SVG-Datei generiert, die Sie herunterladen können.

 ## Screenshots